centrifuge/documentation/docs/use/cfg-bridge/index.md

 Want to run your own bridge?
 Head over to: [Running the bridge](/build/bridge/)
 ### Bridge Fees
-The CFG<>wCFG bridge relies on a set of relayers to submit transactions to Ethereum and Cent Chain about the events happening on the other chain.
+The CFG<>wCFG bridge relies on a set of relayers to submit transactions to Ethereum and Centrifuge Chain about the events happening on the other chain.
 Because these transactions can be very costly at high gas prices the bridge must charge high enough fees that it will be able to pay for its fees even during times of very high gas prices.
-For this reason the fee to go from Centrifuge Chain to Ethereum is relatively high.
+For this reason the fee to go from Centrifuge Chain to Ethereum is relatively high whereas to bridge tokens from Ethereum to Centrifuge chain is cheaper (only the gas fees in gwei on Ethereum have to be paid).
 In addition because Centrifuge Chain does not have any insight into gas prices on Ethereum there is no way to charge the actual gas spent.
 The bridge fees are constant and can be changed at any time by the council and are shown to you before you bridge any tokens.
 There are ways to improve the performance of this in future iterations (batching of transactions, signature aggregation etc.).

 ### How are CFG & wCFG different?